Help Children Express Their Emotions and Recognize How Others Are Feeling With These Social Skills Activities

-A mother I know expressed concerns that her son (who has ASD) was not practicing “whole body listening”.
+A mother I know expressed concerns that her son (who is on the autism spectrum) was not practicing “whole body listening”.
 Whole body listening is when you orient your body to face others and pay attention to body language and facial expressions.
 She said, “He knows what it is but he does not do it!”
 Well, she was kind of right, but not really.
 What her son knew was that whole body listening was important to the grown-ups around him but he didn’t really get the point.
 He had not integrated the relationship between body language and non-verbal communication.
 He relied on verbal cues and that felt natural to him so he rarely would remember to orient his body to face others.
 Obviously, being told to do it wasn’t working.
 Hoping to motivate him through shared enjoyment I use games to build this skill.
 The first thing we need to do was to define different feelings.
 Then we need to work on recognizing those feelings by paying attention to the other person’s body language and facial expressions.
 Learning through playing a social skills activity is a great way to introduce these important concepts.
-To work on these skills I created this game, My Many Colored Feelings and the How Am I Feeling?
+To work on these skills we also created some more fun games: My Many Colored Feelings and the How Am I Feeling?
 Game.

 This interactive social skills activity can help develop perspective taking skills and whole body listening.

 Whole body listening, Social Skills, Defining and Recognizing Feelings, Eye Contact

 Materials Needed for All The Social Skills Activities Here:

 - People Shaped Wood Craft Sticks (I bought mine at a craft store but you can make your own out of stiff paper.)

 Instructions for Three Feelings Games:

 Game 1; Find the Feeling:

 - Have each child choose 3 feelings.
 I give them a list to choose from.
 You can make up your own list or find a list of feelings on the internet.
 You may need to help the kids define some of the feelings words.